Simple business plan examples

 - Set timelines

 - Monitor and support

 Step 4 – Define your Unique Selling Proposition

 Why should customers buy from you?
 What makes you different from others?
 How do you feel better than your competitors?
 What is your unique selling proposition in your business?
 It will clearly distinguish you from other entrepreneurs.
 Be very clear about your unique selling proposition.

-A unique selling proposition in business, USP means the selling point that makes your clients impelled to buy your products, or motivate customers to change the brand.
+A unique selling proposition in business, USP means the selling point that makes your clients impelled to buy your products, or motivates customers to change the brand.

-A unique selling proposition standardizes your products as better among all other competitions.
+A unique selling proposition standardizes your products better than all other competitions.
 It is important for writing a simple business plan based on related examples & a free template.

 USP is an open offer to customers with specific features that makes the products special to them.
 Clients are so spurred that they not only buy it but also refer to others from simple business plan examples.